AltUser44/Real-Estate-Listing/README.md

 ## Overview

-Dwello is a modern real estate platform built with Next.js 14, TypeScript, and Tailwind CSS.
-It provides a seamless experience for users to search, view, and inquire about properties.
+Dwello is a sophisticated real estate web application that connects home seekers with their dream properties.
+Built with Next.js 14 and styled with Tailwind CSS, the platform offers a seamless property search experience with robust features:

 ## Features